jtaghiyar/kronos_docs/source/getting_started/getting_started.rst

 .. topic:: Tip

-    For a quick start, withoug having to go through all the details, you can directly refer to :ref:`Quick tutorial <quick_tutorial>`.
+    For a quick start, without having to go through all the details, you can directly refer to :ref:`Quick tutorial <quick_tutorial>`.

 .. toctree::
 ..   :maxdepth: 2